-Antelope Island is an oasis in the middle of the lake.
+Antelope Island State Park is 25 miles north of Salt Lake City.
+Accessed by a causeway, the island sits in Great Salt Lake and features free-roaming bison and antelope herds.
 It's a Utah state park that was once considered for national park designation.
 To understand why, you'll have to see it for yourself.

-Things to Do
+Things to Know

 Northern Utah experiences dry, sunny summers typically peaking in the 90s in July or August.
 Spring and fall are incredibly pleasant times to travel, with ideal daytime temperatures and evenings that may require a layer or jacket.
 Overnight temperatures in winter drop below freezing, but the visitor center and ranch are open year-round.
 A snow-blanketed island is a picturesque backdrop for hiking and wildlife viewing.